TopChiller Process Water Chiller Manufacturer and Supplier China

 A Process Water chiller with a scroll compressor is low in noise and high inefficiency.

 Condensers change the refrigerant from a gaseous state to a liquid state.
-The high-pressure gas must release its heat in order for this to happen.
+The high-pressure gas must release its heat for this to happen.

 The heat from the refrigerant is normally absorbed by condensers using air or water.
 The refrigerant passes into the condenser, which is made up of heat-conducting coils.